cloudify-cosmo/docs.getcloudify.org/content/cli/overview.md

 The default sets `cloudify.cli.main` and `cloudify.rest_client.http` loggers' logging level to `info`.

 {{% gsNote title="Note" %}}
-The `.cloudify` directory might also contain other files and directories that are used internally by `cfy`, which are not addressed in this section.
+The `.cloudify` directory might also contain other files and directories, which are used internally by `cfy`, that are not described in this section.
 {{% /gsNote %}}